White spot disease is a highly contagious viral disease of decapod crustaceans. These include prawns, crabs, yabbies and lobsters.

 You also need to be aware of fishing restrictions in this area.

-A national surveillance program that commenced in 2017 demonstrated that all areas of Australia, outside of the MRA, have remained free from the virus.
+A national surveillance program that commenced in 2017 demonstrated that all areas of Australia, outside of the MRA, were free from the virus until the detection in NSW in 2022.

 See more on restrictions in Queensland